Seal of confession in the Catholic Church: In practice

 It is permissible (though by no means necessary) for a priest to talk indirectly about some information he has or has not heard in confessions over the years as part of a homily or teaching lecture as long as he says or does nothing that would connect this information to any specific person.
 For example, he could choose to mention "I've heard the confession of a sex offender", or "I've almost never heard anyone explicitly confess a failure to help the poor."
 However, the Catholic Church punishes with excommunication latae sententiae anyone who records by any technical means or divulges what is said by the confessor or penitent.

-There are limited cases where portions of a confession may be revealed to others, but always with the penitent's permission and never by revealing the penitent's identity.
-This is the case, for example, with more serious offenses, as some excommunicable offenses are reserved to the Holy See and their permission to grant absolution must be obtained.
-In these cases, the priest hearing the confession asks the permission of the penitent to write a petition, using pseudonyms and containing the absolute minimum information necessary, to the bishop or to the Apostolic Penitentiary, the cardinal delegated by the Pope to handle such requests.
-This request may be forwarded, sealed, through the apostolic delegate or nuncio in a country (the Pope's ambassador), to be guarded by the privilege of a diplomatic pouch.

 Recognition by civil authorities

 The law of different jurisdictions in general requires people under certain circumstances to testify about facts known to them.
 In many cases, the rule of evidence of confessional privilege forbids judicial inquiry into communications made under the seal of confession.

 There may be conflict between the obligation of confidentiality of confession and civil law.
 The Louisiana Supreme Court ruled in 2014 that a priest may be compelled to testify about what he was told in the confessional regarding a particular sexual abuse case, leaving the priest at risk of excommunication if he even confirms that a confession took place, or jail for contempt of court should he refuse to testify.
 However, the Court later ruled that a priest has no duty to report confidential information heard during a sacramental confession.